Frenchie Shore

 Frenchie Shore is a French reality television series broadcast on MTV France and Paramount+.
 It premiered on November 11, 2023, it is the French branch of the American show Jersey Shore.
 The show follows the daily lives of ten housemates who live together for several weeks.

 Production

 In February 2022, Paramount Global announced a new line of unscripted series and renewals for MTV Entertainment Studios that included seven new versions of the Shore franchise.

 The first season was confirmed on October 12, 2023.
 The series was filmed in a house in the town of Cap d'Agde in Hérault, in the Occitania department, in the south of France.

 A second season of the show was ordered on May 1, 2024.
 It premiered on MTV and Paramount on November 23, 2024.
 It includes four new cast members, including Enzo Hardouin, Foster Rowland, Guillaume Arab and Yamina.
 As the second season progressed, Patrick Amoros joined the cast.
 (Note: Patrick Amoros joined the show as a special guest, however, starting with the sixth episode he was credited as a main cast member.)

+In March 2026, the program was renewed for a third season.